liam-m/primes.py/README.md

 ## n_primes

-Returns a list of the first n primes
+Returns the first n primes

-Can pass in a list of known primes to decrease execution time
+Can pass in known primes to decrease execution time

 ```python
 >>> n_primes(5)